Praqma/Praqmatic-Automated-Changelog/README.md

 * PACTask
 * PACTaskCollection

 `PACCommit` is just a data structure that encapsulates the `Rugged` commit.
-It has the `referenced` member which is an indication wheather or not this commit had a task reference.
+It has the `referenced` member which is an indication whether or not this commit had a task reference.

 ```
 class PACCommit